vkucera/analysis-framework/docs/glossary/README.md

 JSON <a id="json" />
 : format used for configuration of [devices](#device)

+## Data reconstruction

+timeframe <a id="timeframe" />
+: timeframe
+: snapshot of detector data over a given time window (10-20 ms)

+dataframe <a id="dataframe" />
+: dataframe

+FLP <a id="flp" />
+: First Level Processor

+EPN <a id="epn" />
+: Event Processing Node

+PDP <a id="pdp" />
+: PDP?

+collision <a id="collision" />
+: reconstructed primary vertex

+## Data structures

 AO2D <a id="ao2d" />
 : format of saving [tables](#table) in ROOT files

+table <a id="table" />
+: data format, storing a collection of columns for each entry (table row).
+Rows represent objects of the given table type and columns represent properties of these objects.
+A table definition defines a C++ type and therefore must be unique.

 ## Workflows